devadathanmb/ktu-bot/README.md

 3. Set `ENV_TYPE=PRODUCTION` in `.env` file.
 See [env.example](./env.example)

+4. Make sure to add all necessary environment variables to `.env` mentioned in [env.example](./env.example)

-4. Build and run the docker using `docker compose up -d`
+5. Build and run the docker using `docker compose up -d`

-5. Start the nginx server (eg : `sudo systemctl restart nginx`)
+6. Start the nginx server (eg : `sudo systemctl restart nginx`)

 That's it.
 Your bot should be running now in webhook mode.